Shivansh212/ScanHub/README.md

 # ScanHub

-**IntelliHire** is an AI-powered Hiring Intelligence Platform designed to bridge the gap between raw candidate data and actionable recruitment insights.
+**ScanHub** is an AI-powered Hiring Intelligence Platform designed to bridge the gap between raw candidate data and actionable recruitment insights.
 By combining generative AI, natural language processing, and a modern web interface, this platform streamlines the interview lifecycle for both recruiters and applicants.

 ## Architecture & Tech Stack